Iterations and Loops

 Loop control

 Python provides several tools for controlling loop execution.
+The two main ones are break and continue.

 The break statement